 Translate to ex vivo analysis.

 2D and 3D high content analysis of cell lines derived from our portfolio of patient-derived xenograft (PDX) tumor models allows you to use the same models for in vitro, ex vivo and in vivo analysis.
 Our PDX models retain characteristics such as heterogenous histology, clinical biomolecular signature, malignant phenotypes and genotypes, tumor architecture, and tumor vasculature.
-Visit our Tumor Model Compendium to determine which PDX model is best for your studies.
+Visit our Cancer Model Database to determine which PDX model is best for your studies.
 Assessment of potency and selectivity, identification of mode of action and analysis of multidrug resistance can be observed in both 2D or our patented 3D assays using our proprietary PDX explants.

 Verify in an immunologically competent host.